SOC FPX 2000 Assessment 1 Cultural Diversity and You

 Cultural Diversity and You

-The fact that culture plays a role in practically every aspect of human life particularly societal relations might make it easier to discuss the issue using a sociological perspective on cultural differences.
-Because sociologists wish to be able to compare how cultural practices influence inequality and inequality in society and vice versa, they research cultural variation.
+The fact that culture plays a role in practically every aspect of human life, particularly societal relations, might make it easier to discuss the issue using a sociological perspective on cultural differences.
+Sociologists wish to be able to compare how cultural practices influence inequality and inequality in society and vice versa, so they research cultural variation.

 Here in this evaluation, I will be discussing racism that I have established in my neighborhood and how it fits the power relations of society.
-Subsequently, I will critically evaluate it so that I can come up with sound sociological conclusions.
+Subsequently, I will critically evaluate it to develop sound sociological conclusions.
 I will also discuss strategies that might be employed to address different diversity issues and the need for policies and laws to address general diversity issues.
-Last of all, I will discuss several strategies in which individual differences and backgrounds may shape the view toward the concept of diversity policy.
+Last, I will discuss several methods in which individual differences and backgrounds may shape the view toward diversity policy.

 Personal Experience and Concepts of Power

-One morning as I was taking my coffee in front of my house a lot of commotion seemed to be going on in the neighborhood.
-Carter my neighbor was returning from the store with a bag of groceries when I got up and saw him walking past my window.
-The white lady who was living in the house adjacent to mine came out and started provoking him when he was passing.
+One morning, as I was having my coffee in front of my house, a lot of commotion happened in the neighborhood.
+Carter, my neighbor, was returning from the store with a bag of groceries when I got up and saw him walking past my window.
+The white lady living in the house adjacent to mine came out and started provoking him when he passed.

-She was just accusing Carter that he had taken some things from her porch to eat and I first misunderstood her but as I drew nearer she was more elaborate.
+She was accusing Carter that he had taken some things from her porch to eat, and I first misunderstood her, but as I drew nearer, she was more elaborate.
 Regardless, the woman did not believe Carter when he said he had not stolen anything from the store.
 As the hearing proceeded, she referred to him as a thug again and proceeded to shout at him.

-The woman eventually went back into the house and all the time she was murmuring with anger and disgust.
+The woman eventually went back into the house, and she was always murmuring with anger and disgust.
 At the same time, Carter remained on the sidewalk, where his face was expressed to the fullest measure of shame and horror.
 Seeing the feelings of despair that he had was heartbreaking to me; this meant that he was in so much pain.

 This made me furious and annoyed when I saw it.
-From what I saw he could feel that the woman was a racist against him because he is black like Carter.
-Again, I had the feeling that probably, if the man in question was of another complexion, she would have never accused him of stealing.
+From what I saw, he could feel that the woman was a racist against him because he is black like Carter.
+Again, I felt that if the man in question had another complexion, she would have never accused him of stealing.

-None of it was logical to me anymore There was a voice in my head that wanted me to confront the woman and explain to her that she was being wrong and prejudiced.
-However, a small part of me was scared that I was going to aggravate the situation and Carter would feel even more withdrawn.
+None of it was logical to me anymore.
+A voice in my head wanted me to confront the woman and explain to her that she was being wrong and discriminatory.
+However, a small part of me was scared that I would aggravate the situation and Carter would feel even more withdrawn.
 When I thought it through, I ceased moving and took a moment to observe the situation.

 Connecting Experience to Social Concepts of Power

-Regarding the theories of inequality provided by Marx, and Weber as well as sociological paradigms such as power and inequality, I argue that the racism I observed concerning Carter – my Black neighbor – can be explained as follows.
+With reference to the theories of inequality provided by Marx and Weber and sociological paradigms such as power and inequality, I argue that the racism I observed concerning Carter – my Black neighbor – can be explained as follows.

-From the Marxist perspective, the society contains the powerful and the working class and Marx P. 108 argued that the powerful, or the ruling class are in a position to exploit the working class due to the existing economic disparity.
-One can notice the prejudice, which Carter faces, as the reflection of the fact that White Americans have more advantages than Black Americans like herself.
+From the Marxist perspective, society contains the powerful and the working class.
+Marx P. 108 argued that the powerful, or the ruling class, are in a position to exploit the working class due to the existing economic disparity.
+One can notice the prejudice which Carter faces as the reflection of the fact that White Americans have more advantages than Black Americans like herself.

-In the category of authority, Weber identified cultural and social power as two of the forms of power, which have a bearing on society and its practices.
-There is white American culture and society which might be the cause of bigotry that Carter encounters.
+In the category of authority, Weber identified cultural and social power as two forms of power that have a bearing on society and its practices.
+There is white American culture and society, which might be the cause of the bigotry that Carter encounters.

 Analyzing Data to Make Valid Sociological Inferences

 African Americans have gone through racial discrimination systematically in the history of Americans.
-Health, income, and incarceration are among the consequences of prejudice that result from its continuous practice.
+Health, income, and incarceration are consequences of prejudice resulting from its continuous practice.
 The issue of Blacks as subjects of racism in the United States has been of tremendous research interest in scholars making social inferences.

-Jaeger and Sleegers (2022) look at the aspect of race in the sharing economy, which comprises companies like Airbnb and Uber.
+Jaeger and Sleegers (2022) look at race in the sharing economy, which comprises companies like Airbnb and Uber.
 Scholars identified that Blacks were discriminated against when using Uber and that Airbnb discriminated against Blacks because they were less welcome.
-From these findings is possible to infer that these websites’ algorithms could be reinforcing racism.
+From these findings, it is possible to infer that these websites’ algorithms could be reinforcing racism.

 Application of Laws or Policies

-Preventative care and insurance coverage are two specific ways that the ACA improved upon health equality and are result stated in the report.
-The authors admit that health equality has been worsened by the ACA legislation; however, they also note that the legislation has been a subject of constant activism, including legal cases, and repeal.
-In another study, Lum et al (2019) also stated that it was found that police officers who wore body cameras used force in very few incidences, and such incidents were rarely carried out when arresting suspected non-dangerous individuals.
+In another study, Lum et al. (2019) also stated that it was found that police officers who wore body cameras used force in very few incidences, and such incidences were rarely carried out when arresting suspected non-dangerous individuals.
 Despite the differences in the rates of police brutality against different races, the authors opine that integrated body-worn cameras would enhance the righteousness of the police.
+These perspectives align with concepts covered in the SOC FPX 2000 Assessment 1 Cultural Diversity and You.

 Strategies for Addressing a Cultural Diversity Issue